0xC0000054/gmic-8bf/Readme.md

 ```
 * Adobe and Photoshop are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
+ Windows is a registered trademark of Microsoft Corporation in the United States and other countries.
 ```